 Heart Rate Monitor

 This is another benefit of a GPS watch—you can monitor your heart rate mid-run and throughout the day.
-This is great if you’re trying to train at threshold pace, which you can use your heart rate to make sure that you’re reaching the target you want to.
+This is great especially if you’re following a heart rate training plan.
+Since training at different heart rates provides different type of fitness gains, this monitoring is essential.

 Upload Activities to Phone and Computer

-This is a great way to have a running journal without having to do hardly anything.
+This is a great way to have a running journal without having to keep one by pencil and paper.
 There’s even a section on the app where I can leave notes if desired, meaning that it’s easy to keep track of my runs and what they were like.

-Finally, you can often set up your GPS watch to receive phone notifications.
-You’ll likely have to be within Bluetooth range, but it can be a great way to read a text without having to put out your phone.
+Finally, you can set up most GPS watch to receive phone notifications.
+You’ll likely have to be within Bluetooth range, but this can be a great way to read a text without having to pull out your phone.

 My watch also has notifications for weather and calendar events, and I have chosen to put my phone on Do Not Disturb so that it doesn’t buzz when I’m at work or at church.